 Answers To Important Questions About Powers Of Attorney And Living Wills

 Below are some common questions we hear relating to these estate planning terms.
 The answers may give you some food for thought as you undertake to create or update your estate plan.
-Our attorneys are happy to address your specific questions or situation in a free initial consultation.
+Our attorneys are happy to address your specific questions or situation in an initial consultation.

 Why are powers of attorney and living wills important?